BPMichon/TW-OW-Emulator-/README.md

 It is recommended to play the game with a witcher:old world map, as this will ease the difficulty of orientating yourself with the souranding as well as allow for better planning in your own games.
 I had access to the physical map, which definitely made it easier for me to play the game using the emulator.

-I however could not find any online sources of the map.
+I have provided the rulebook pdf and the game board image.
+I here mention again, that I do not own The Witcher:Old World and any use of the product is purely for academic purposes.

 ### Sampler
 The sampler can sample large number of games in succession, it does use concurency features to run